MING: A Functional Approach to Learning Molecular Generative Models: EXPERIMENTS

 \subsection{Experimental setup}

-\paragraph{Datasets} We validate MING on the ability to learning complex molecule structures in function space.
-We benchmark on two standard molecule datasets.
-QM9 \cite{ramakrishnan2014quantum} contains an enumeration of small chemical valid molecules of 9 atoms, which compose of 4 atom types fluorine, nitrogen, oxygen, and carbon.
-ZINC250k \cite{irwin2012zinc} is a larger molecule dataset that contains molecules up to the size of 38 atoms.
-In addition, the dataset composes of 9 different atom types, which exposes more diverse structural and chemical molecular properties.
-Following \cite{jo2022score}, we kekulize molecules by RDKit \cite{landrum2016rdkit} and remove hydrogen atoms.
+\paragraph{Datasets} We validate MING with respect to the ability to learn complex molecule structures in the function space.
+We benchmark on two standard and one large-scale molecule datasets.
+QM9 \citep{ramakrishnan2014quantum} contains an enumeration of small valid chemical molecules of 9 atoms, which are composed of 4 atom types: fluorine, nitrogen, oxygen, and carbon.
+Next, ZINC250k \citep{irwin2012zinc} is a larger molecule dataset that contains molecules up to the size of 38 atoms.
+The dataset is composed of 9 different atom types, exposing more diverse structural and chemical molecular properties.
+Finally, MOSES \citep{polykovskiy2020molecular} is the largest dataset that, to our best knowledge, has ever been experimented with for generative modeling tasks.
+The dataset contains up to $1.9$ Million molecules, whose size can reach 27 atoms per molecule.
+Following \cite{jo2022score}, we kekulize molecules by RDKit \citep{landrum2016rdkit} and remove hydrogen atoms.

-\paragraph{Metrics} We measure molecule-generation statistics in terms of validity without correction (Val.), which is the percentage of chemical-valid molecules without valency post-hoc correction.
+\paragraph{Metrics} We measure molecule-generation statistics in terms of validity without correction (Val.), which is the percentage of chemical-valid molecules without valency post hoc correction.
 Among the valid generated molecules, we compute uniqueness (Uni.) and novelty (Nov.) scores, which measure the percentage of uniquely generated and novel molecules compared to training sets, respectively.
-Besides the generation statistics, we quantify how well generated molecule distributions align with test distributions by computing two more salient metrics, namely Fréchet ChemNet Distance (FCD) \cite{preuer2018frechet} and Neighborhood Subgraph Pairwise Distance Kernel (NSPDK) \cite{costa2010fast}.
-While FCD computes the chemical distance between two relevant distributions, NSPDK measures their underlying graph structure similarity.
-These two metrics highlight more precisely the quality of generated molecules by taking into account molecule's structural and chemical properties rather than only their generation statistics.
+In addition to the generation statistics, we quantify how well the molecule distributions generated align with the test distributions by computing two more important metrics, namely the Fréchet ChemNet Distance (FCD) \citep{preuer2018frechet} and the Neighborhood Subgraph Pairwise Distance Kernel (NSPDK) \citep{costa2010fast}.
+While FCD measures the chemical distance between two relevant distributions, NSPDK compares their underlying graph structure similarity.
+These two metrics highlight the quality of generated molecules more precisely by taking into account the molecule's structural and chemical properties rather than only their generation statistics.